4tkbytes/dropbear/README.md

 - [redback-runtime](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the games loaded on them.

 ### Related Projects
+- [dropbear_future-queue](https://github.com/4tkbytes/dropbear/tree/main/dropbear_future-queue) is a handy library for dealing with async in a sync context
 - [model_to_image](https://github.com/4tkbytes/model_to_image) is a library used to generate thumbnails and images from a 3D model with the help of `russimp-ng`

 ## Build